Jamie Szwalek

 Design work in industry is done by engineering teams, so many engineering courses incorporate team-based projects to teach key skills such as teamwork, communication, and project management.
 Students develop a life skill vital to their future professional and personal development; the ability to interact in a positive and effective way with colleagues and coworkers (Oakley et al. 2004).
 The stakes are lower when working in student teams.
 In the professional world, individuals who do not pull weight on work teams eventually suffer consequences far worse than low grades (Kaufman et al. 2000).

 Students in Mechanical and Industrial Engineering take Introduction to Engineering Design and Graphics (ME 250), which is a first year required course.
-The course is taught as a design studio class, where students work in instructor assigned teams of four to complete a six-week design project.
+The course is taught as a design studio class, where students work in instructor-assigned teams of four to complete a six-week design project.
 Since this is their first time working in engineering teams, it sets the tone for teamwork in advanced courses, especially for the two-semester long design project in senior design.

 In ME 250, students are still developing their skills, so they often struggle to work collaboratively in teams.
 Some students actively resist engaging in teamwork activities, making this even more challenging, especially if there is no acting team leader.
 Additionally, students may not fully understand the expectations for teamwork and the time commitment outside of class.
 In general, student teams do not have the skills to identify a problem, give constructive criticism, and fix any team dynamic problems.